anderson-aristotle/js/README.md

 different use as well--as a script runner.
 Let's see how that works while we explore some examples of flow control.

 To exit your REPL, use CTRL-d or type `.exit` and let's write some code in actual files.

+*Note*: Get in the habit of running and creating scripts from the root of your directory.
+For example, run `node bin/ifStatement.js` instead of `cd bin/` and then running `node ifStatement.js`

 #### Printing to the Console